 A halo is placed to hold your neck and the bones in a fixed position.
 It controls and supports your neck posture.
 It can help reduce pain and prevent further injury.
-This promotes healing.
+This helps healing.
 A halo is placed when you have dislocated or broken the bones (vertebrae) in your neck.
-The halo is like a cast put on for a broken arm.
+The halo is like a cast put on a broken arm.

 The halo ring is attached to the bottom part (halo vest).
 The vest fits over your chest.
 You will wear the halo vest next to your skin under your clothes.

 It takes about 1 hour to have the halo placed.
 You will wear the halo for about 12 weeks.